 Solution Code: 1IHF

 The assignment file was solved by Management Assignment Help experts and academic professionals at My Assignment Services AU.
 The solution file, as per the marking rubric, is of high quality and 100% original (as reported by Turnitin).
-The assignment help was delivered to the student within the 2-3 days to submission.
+The assignment help through guided sessions was delivered to the student within the 2-3 days to submission.

 Looking for a new solution for this exact same question?
-Our assignment help professionals can help you with that.
+Our assignment help through guided sessions professionals can help you with that.
 With a clientele based in top Australian universities, My Assignment Services AU’s assignment writing service is aiding thousands of students to achieve good scores in their academics.
 Our Business Information Systems assignment experts are proficient with following the marking rubric and adhering to the referencing style guidelines.

 Hotel management involves the collaboration of a lot of skills which include financial management, inter personal skills, human resource management, marketing, as well as the general management.
 The hotel management services, therefore, involves ensuring that services in the hotels run smoothly.
 These include all operations in the hotel such as accommodation, food and drink, as well as other hotel services.
 The departments in a hotel include front office, housekeeping, sales and marketing, as well as other departments such as engineering, personnel, as well as security.
 The company providing the hotel management services, therefore, should ensure the provision of trained employees, who have their focus on specified expertise areas, as well as on the accommodation service.
 Such a company should also be involved in ensuring that the selling of hotel rooms is done at high rates.
 As such, the organization in question is in a position to achieve its goals including increasing distribution, guest satisfaction, and better yield.